 An ancient Webb battery mower like the one I used 35 years ago.

-The first version of the Bosch Rotak 37Li - tested in my garden in 2007.
+The first version of the Bosch Rotak 37Li - tested in my garden in 2007, and still working.

 Today, thanks to new battery technology, cordless mowers can cut large lawns.

 They are also safer as the lack of cable reduces the risk of electrocution & tripping.